KornelWitkowski/AI-Algorithms/README.md

 ## Knigths - genetic algorithm

-Algorithm looks for a configuration of given number knigths in which the pieces do not attack themselves.
+Algorithm looks for a configuration of given number knigths in which the pieces on a chessboard do not attack themselves.

 ![alt text](https://github.com/KornelWitkowski/AI-Algorithms/blob/main/readme_imgs/knights.png)